srjilarious/argunaught/ReadMe.md

 # A larger example

-The parser setup in `basic_example` shows off all of the features of argunaught.
+The parser setup in `larger_example` shows off all of the features of argunaught.
 It contains global options, commands, grouped commands, and a subparser.
 The definition of that parser looks like:

 ```cpp
 auto args = argunaught::Parser("Cool Test App", "-=# Amazing app Version 1.0 #=-")